Saint Valentine: Hagiography and testimony

 A popularly ascribed hagiographical identity appears in the Nuremberg Chronicle (1493).
 Alongside a woodcut portrait of Valentine, the text states that he was a Roman priest of exceptional learning who converted the daughter of Asterius and forty-nine others to Christianity before being martyred during the reign of Claudius Gothicus.

 There are many other legends behind Saint Valentine.
-One is that in the 3rd century AD it is said that Valentine, who was a priest, defied the order of the emperor Claudius and secretly performed Christian weddings for couples, allowing the husbands involved to escape conscription into the pagan army.
-This legend claims that soldiers were sparse at this time so this was a big inconvenience to the emperor.
+One is that the priest Valentine defied the order of the emperor and secretly performed Christian weddings for couples, allowing the husbands involved to escape conscription into the Roman army.
+This legend claims that soldiers were sparse at this time so this was a great inconvenience to the emperor.
 The account mentions that in order "to remind these men of their vows and God’s love, Saint Valentine is said to have cut hearts from parchment", giving them to these persecuted Christians, a possible origin of the widespread use of hearts on St. Valentine's Day.

-Churches named after Saint Valentine
+Namesake churches

 There are many churches dedicated to Saint Valentine in countries such as Italy.
 Saint Valentine was venerated no more than other Christian martyrs and saints.

 A 5th- or 6th-century work called Passio Marii et Marthae made up a legend about Saint Valentine's Basilica being dedicated to Saint Valentine in Rome.
 A later Passio repeated the legend and added the adornment that Pope Julius I (357–352) had built the ancient basilica S. Valentini extra Portam on top of his sepulchre, in the Via Flaminia.
 This church was really named after a 4th-century tribune called Valentino, who donated the land on which it is built.
 It hosted the martyr's relics until the 13th century, when they were transferred to Santa Prassede, and the ancient basilica decayed.

 Saint Valentine's Church in Rome, built in 1960 for the needs of the Olympic Village, continues as a modern, well-visited parish church.